manza/exam-study-java-1Z0-813/README.md

 (done) - Work with dates and times across time zones and manage changes resulting from daylight savings

 ## Lambda
-- Define and write functional interfaces and describe the interfaces of the java.util.function package
-- Describe a lambda expression; refactor the code that uses an anonymous inner class to use a lambda expression; describe type inference and target typing
+(done) - Define and write functional interfaces and describe the interfaces of the java.util.function package (done) - Describe a lambda expression; refactor the code that uses an anonymous inner class to use a lambda expression; describe type inference and target typing
-- Develop code that uses the built-in interfaces included in the java.util.function package, such as Function, Consumer, Supplier, UnaryOperator, Predicate, and Optional APIs, including the primitive and binary variations of the interfaces
+(done) - Develop code that uses the built-in interfaces included in the java.util.function package, such as Function, Consumer, Supplier, UnaryOperator, Predicate, and Optional APIs, including the primitive and binary variations of the interfaces
 - Develop code that uses a method reference, including refactoring a lambda expression to a method reference

 ## Java Streams